olulekeomotoba/DATA-ANALYTICS-PORTFOLIO/README.md

 Constructed financial reports showcasing key metrics and KPIs for executive decision-making.
 Collaborated with cross-functional teams to analyze customer behavior and enhance marketing strategies.
 - [Project-2: Product Review Analysis of Northwind Traders Enterprise Ltd.](https://github.com/olulekeomotoba/Project-2/blob/main/README.md)
+This repository showcases a dynamic and interactive Product Review Dashboard built using Power BI.
+The goal of this project was to analyze and visualize customer reviews and ratings for various products, providing actionable insights to improve product performance and customer satisfaction.
 # 📚Goals:

 Continuously seeking opportunities to expand my knowledge in data analytics, machine learning, and AI to contribute innovative solutions in the evolving data landscape.